Easy Brussels Sprouts Gratin (Video)

 This Easy Brussels Sprouts Gratin has Swiss and Parmesan cheese, and it’s a perfect low-carb side dish for a special meal.
+And if you’re a fan of Brussels Sprouts I hope you make this cheesy gratin several times during the holidays.

 PIN Easy Brussels Sprouts Gratin to try it later!

-For years now I’ve been sharing healthy Thanksgiving options that are carb-conscious but still amazingly delicious for holiday food..
+For years now I’ve been sharing healthy Thanksgiving options that are carb-conscious but still amazingly delicious for holiday food.
 And for sure this Easy Brussels Sprouts Gratin is one of my favorites every year for a Thanksgiving side dish that’s low-carb, Keto, and Gluten-Free!

 I tested this out on my gorgeous niece Alyson who stopped by to pick up some soup, and she gave it an enthusiastic two thumbs up!
 And if you’re looking for a new way to cook Brussels Sprouts, please give this one a try.